-Remote working comes with a lot of perks for both the companies and the employees like high productivity, lower expenses, and a better work-life balance.
-However, one of the major downsides is the risk of data breaches and other security threats.
+Remote working has many perks for companies and employees, like high productivity, lower expenses, and a better work-life balance.
+However, one of the significant downsides is the risk of data breaches and other security threats.

-Unfortunately, hackers and cyberattackers have taken advantage of companies that weren’t able to take all the cybersecurity measures before implementing remote work.
-As COVID-19 has ramped up remote workforces, cybersecurity crimes have increased around 80% according to Forbes Report as compared to 2019.
-There was reported a ransomware attack in every 10 s in 2020, malware increased by 358 %, and more than 80% of reported security incidents were phishing attacks.
+Unfortunately, hackers and cyberattackers have taken advantage of companies that couldn’t take all the cybersecurity measures before implementing remote work.
+As COVID-19 has ramped up remote workforces, cybersecurity crimes have increased by around 80%, according to Forbes Report, compared to 2019.
+A ransomware attack was reported every 10 s in 2020, malware increased by 358 %, and more than 80% of reported security incidents were phishing attacks.

-Nevertheless, you do not have to worry about data integrity as there are precautionary steps you can take to fortify your data security.
-It is very important for every individual working under any organization to take responsibility for data security.
-To do so follow the cybersecurity checklist available in the next segment.
+Nevertheless, you do not have to worry about data integrity, as there are precautionary steps you can take to fortify your data security.
+It is essential for every individual working under any organization to take responsibility for data security.
+To do so, follow the cybersecurity checklist available in the next segment.

 What actions should you take to keep Information Secure while Working Remotely?

 Following are ten remote work best practices to minimize security vulnerabilities: